Get your personal plan match in 2 minutes

 Last updated: February 2026 | All faith requirements verified directly with each plan

-Health sharing started as a faith-based movement, and many of the largest plans still require a Christian statement of faith or regular church attendance.
-But the landscape has changed.
-In 2026, three major options — Zion HealthShare, Sedera, and CrowdHealth — accept members of any faith or no faith at all.
-Monthly costs start at $140 for individuals.
+Health sharing started as a faith-based movement, and most of the largest plans still require a Christian statement of faith or church attendance.
+Three don't: Zion HealthShare, Sedera, and CrowdHealth all accept members of any faith or none.
+Monthly costs start around $140 for individuals.

 The Faith Requirement Landscape in 2026